Cozy Up This Winter with a Warm “Hug in a Mug”

 - Meanwhile, place remaining 1/2 cup water in mixer bowl.
 Sprinkle with gelatin.
 Let stand 5 minutes.
-Gradually beat in hot syrup mixture with whisk attachment on medium-low speed.
+Gradually beat in hot syrup mixture with a whisk attachment on medium-low speed.
 Beat 8 minutes.
 Increase speed to medium-high.
 Beat 10 to 12 minutes longer or until mixture is fluffy, shiny and at least tripled in volume.
 Beat in extracts.

 - Spread marshmallow mixture in prepared pan.
 Smooth top with a spatula.
-Immediately drop food color over top; swirl with toothpick.
+Immediately drop food color over top; swirl with a toothpick.
 Sift about 2 tablespoons of the confectioners’ sugar over top.
 Let stand at room temperature overnight or refrigerate at least 3 hours.

 - Place remaining confectioners’ sugar in large bowl.
 Cut marshmallows into 1 1/2-inch squares.
 Add marshmallows in batches to confectioners’ sugar; toss to coat well.
 Shake off excess.
-Store marshmallows in airtight container at room temperature up to 3 days.
+Store marshmallows in an airtight container at room temperature up to 3 days.

 This Very Vanilla Marshmallow Recipe is a little simpler and would go with any of your favorite hot cocoa recipes.

 There “Sweet Treats in a Mug” to match the hot cocoa treats above look so yummy!